barefootcss/core.functions/README.md

 #Functions Module

-The `defaults` module contains global functions used across other modules.
+The `functions` module contains global functions used across other modules.

 ## Installation